Fan Ho – Inferno, 1962

-Hiroshi Sugimoto is an photographer who was born in Japan in 1948 and now divides his time between Tokyo and New York City.
-Both cities influence the works of Sugimoto who began dabbling in photography in high school, but he retrained as an artist in California in 1974, where he received his BFA in Fine Arts at the Art Center College of Design.
-When Sugimoto moved to New York City he began working in Soho as a dealer of Japanese antiquities.
+Hiroshi Sugimoto is a photographer who was born in Japan in 1948 and now divides his time between Tokyo and New York City.
+Both cities influence the works of Sugimoto, who began dabbling in photography in high school, but he was retrained as an artist in California in 1974, where he received his BFA in Fine Arts at the Art Center College of Design.
+When Sugimoto moved to New York City, he began working in SoHo as a dealer in Japanese antiquities.

 Amongst Sugimoto’s many accomplishments, he is also a noted architect.
-His architecture practice was established in Tokyo after receiving a number of requests to design structures.
-However, because he doesn’t have an architectural license himself, he works with three architects who help him to accomplish his design visions.
+His architectural practice was established in Tokyo after receiving a number of requests to design structures.
+However, because he doesn’t have an architectural license himself, he works with three architects who help him accomplish his design vision.
 Architecture and structure is even ident in a number of his work and exhibitions, even in his photography.
-Hiroshi’s works is influenced by the works of Marcel Duchamp, in addition to the Dadaist and Surrealist movements, and 20th century modern architecture.
+Hiroshi’s work is influenced by the works of Marcel Duchamp, in addition to the Dadaist and Surrealist movements, and 20th-century modern architecture.